-Entomology I: (SF)
+Entomology I (SF 50183)

 Exhibit 15 or more species representing 4 or more orders.
 Collection must be accurately labeled.
-Exhibitors must also include the Entomology I project manual, Creepy Crawlies, with at least one completed activity for each year enrolled.
+Exhibitors must also include the Entomology I project manual, Teaming With Insects 1, with at least one completed activity for each year enrolled.

-Entomology II: (SF)
+Entomology II (SF 50184)

 Exhibit 30 or more species representing 8 or more orders.
 Collection must be accurately labeled.
-Exhibitors must also include the Entomology II project manual, What's Bugging You, with at least one completed activity for each year enrolled.
+Exhibitors must also include the Entomology II project manual, Teaming With Insects 2, with at least one completed activity for each year enrolled.

-Entomology III: (SF)
+Entomology III (SF 50185)

-Limited to exhibitors enrolled in the project.
 Exhibit 60 or more species representing 12 or more orders.
 Collection must be accurately labeled.
-Exhibitors must include the Entomology III project manual, Dragons, Houses & Other Flies, with at least one completed activity for each year enrolled.
+Exhibitors must include the Entomology III project manual, Teaming With Insects 3, with at least one completed activity for each year enrolled.

-Entomology Display Other: (SF)
+Entomology Display: Other (SF 50186)

-Exhibit any activity or display from the Entomology books that doesn't fit into the above classes
+Exhibit any activity or display from the Entomology books that doesn't fit into the above classes.